cern-eos/eos/doc/diopside/manual/using.rst

 -------------------------------

 We provide a generic EOS mechanism to obfuscate or encrypt data files stored on storage nodes, which does not require encrypted disk partitions.
 Each file is obfuscated/encrypted individually.
 Encryption uses an obfuscation key (start vector) which is transformed into an encryption key using a client secret to compute an HMAC value of the obfuscation key.
 Data are then encrypted with a simple block cipher algorithm (ECB).
-This is the fastest way of encryption for random access without any read-write-amplicification - but does not meet the highest security standards.
+This is the fastest way of encryption for random access without any read-write-amplification - but does not meet the highest security standards.
 Obfuscation keys are stored as an extended attribute of each file.
 It is not possible to view obfuscation keys using the EOS CLI.
 A low resolution fingerprint of the encryption key is also stored as an invisible extended attribute when encryption is done using a FUSE mount.
-This allows to identify wrong client side keys and avoids returning unreadable content to clients on FUSE mounts.
+This allows identifying incorrect client side keys and avoids returning unreadable content to clients on FUSE mounts.
 This mechanism is not used for remote access protocols.

 .. index::